 Tickets: $35 per person

 ABOUT THE FILM

-The tasting menu that accompanies the film consists of 10-12 food items with approximately 4-5 of those being of substantial size or quantity.
+The tasting menu that accompanies the film consists of 8 food items that average 3 bites.
 If you would like to purchase beverages or additional food from the Empirical Café prior to the event, please plan on arriving early.
-The café will be open until 8pm should you wish to get something addition during the movie.
+The café will be open until 8pm should you wish to get something additional during the movie.